Shipped and Live

 Some backend refund policies (e.g., eligibility for wallet based on payment mode) were hardcoded and could not be changed during the scope of this redesign, limiting flexibility in default behavior or automation.

-Design Ideas Explorations
+Design Ideas Explorations and Iterations

 Challenges during the project